hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_9/1323_sayings_and_utterances.md

 *80. To Sister Nivedita:*

-"The Gitâ says that there are three kinds of charity: the Tâmasic, the Râjasic and the Sâttvic.
+"The Gitā says that there are three kinds of charity: the Tāmasic, the Rājasic and the Sāttvic.
 Tamasic charity is performed on an impulse.
 It is always making mistakes.
 The doer thinks of nothing but his own impulse to be kind.
 Rajasic charity is what a man does for his own glory.
 And Sattvic charity is that which is given to the right person,